LinkUpGames/LinkUpGames/README.md

 ## Amount Me

-* I am a 4th year Computer Science student at the University of Guelph.
-I will be graduating this year.

 * I am currently working at [Fill it Forward](https://fillitforward.com/about/) as a **Junior Software Developer**

 * I enjoy learning new tools and new concepts every day.
 I have a particular interest in compilers and how programming languages are designed.
 I am currently learning how to use Go to create a compiler for a custom made language.